Marija-Kov/technical-questions/src/README.md

 I could have just written this in a text format, but I find this format more motivating as I'll also end up having structured data that I could use for a flash card app.

+Each JSON object has 4 keys:

+q - question
+a - answer
+ex - example that may contain more thorough explanation or a code snippet category** - general (general programming), web, html, css, javascript, data-structures.

+** Questions are superficially categorized primarily to enable more app functionality and some of them may belong to two or more categories.